openstack-archive/networking-cisco/doc/source/install/cpnr.rst

 (http://www.cisco.com/c/en/us/support/cloud-systems-management/prime-network-registrar/tsd-products-support-series-home.html)
 for how to install and bring up the PNR.

-The Neutron DHCP agent in the OpenStack environment needs to be setup to communicate with the PNR DHCP server and with the PNR DNS server.
+The neutron DHCP agent in the OpenStack environment needs to be setup to communicate with the PNR DHCP server and with the PNR DNS server.
 The PNR DHCP server performs leasing operations and PNR DNS server resolves DNS queries, these two servers replace dnsmasq.